JTORRECRUZ/BreathMY/README.md

 The main objective of the BREATHMY database is to provide a set of reliably labeled sound signals at different respiratory rates so that they can be used by researchers to evaluate different algorithms applied to respiratory rate estimation from the analysis of sound respiratory signals.
 <br>
 <br />
-The BREATHMY database is organized in sets according to the following structure:
+The BREATHMY database comprises a total of 1200 recordings divided into four sets of sounds (300 recordings for each set) according to the following structure:
 <ul>
   <li>D_A: original recordings without without any noise contamination</li>
   <ul>